IBM/universal-connectors/docs/configure_syslog_ssl.md

      c.
 Under input configuration, locate the line:

-      	# For SSL over Filebeat, uncomment the following lines after generating a SSL key and a certificate using GuardAPI (see documentation), copy the public certificate to your data source and adjust Filebeat configuration:
+       # For SSL over syslog, uncomment the following lines after generating a SSL key and a certificate using GuardAPI (see documentation), copy the public certificate to your data source and adjust the rsyslog configuration:

     Uncomment the next three lines, and add the certificate location:
 ```